ashleefv/BeeNestABM/README.md

     poY = move_idx.*stepsize.*sin(updatedAngle); % change in Y for each bee updatedPosition = [position(:,1)+poX, position(:,2)+poY];

-### Submodel 4 Correction: Truncate a bee's movement if it would move outside the domain.
+### Submodel 4 Truncation: Truncate a bee's movement if it would move outside the domain.
 After movement, we check if a bee's movement would place it outside the domain.
 If so, the movement in that direction is truncated to the corresponding nest boundary position as if the bee would turn at the wall and slide along it until the bee reaches the target final coordinate in the other dimension (unless that is also outside the domain).

     updatedPosition(updatedPosition(:,1)>nestMaxX, 1) = nestMaxX;